Are Lawnmower Blades Heat Treated?

 Tempering lawnmower blades is done to better the overall strength, longevity, and performance of the blade.
 Below, learn more about the advantages of tempering blades:

-Thanks to tempering, lawnmower blades remain straight, even when they’re going against rough terrains, pebbles, and rocks.
+Thanks to tempering, lawnmower blades remain straight, even when they encounter rough terrain, pebbles, and rocks.

-What’s more, tempering is done to lower the risk of the blades bending because this process changes the metal’s characteristics.
+Furthermore, tempering lowers the risk of the blades bending because this process changes the metal’s characteristics.

 Namely, the heat causes the atoms to be tightly packed and thus, offers more longevity and strength.